Aegisub/aegisite/content/en/docs/3.2/Automation/Karaoke_Templater/Tutorial_2.md

 The magic in this is the exclamation marks here: `!$end+200!`

 When you have a pair of exclamation marks like that, everything in between them is treated as an _expression_ (actually a very small Lua program, but don't worry about that yet.)
 Here we use an expression to take the end-time of the syllable and add 200 to it, getting a new number.
-The end result is that the <tt>\t</tt> fadeout effect lasts from `$end` and until 200 milliseconds later.
+The end result is that the `\t` fadeout effect lasts from `$end` and until 200 milliseconds later.

 ## Tweaking the grow/shrink effect  ##